LogtalkDotOrg/logtalk3/library/java/NOTES.md

 The library Java entities define a minimal abstraction for calling Java from Logtalk.
-This abstraction makes use of Logtalk parametric objects and allows creating Java object, accessing Java class fields, and calling Java class and object methods using syntax closer to Logtalk.
+This abstraction makes use of Logtalk parametric objects and allows creating Java objects, accessing Java class fields, and calling Java class and object methods using syntax closer to Logtalk.
 It also gives access to some Java utility predicates.